Dr Sarah Shillingford CPsychol PGDip BSc hons. HCPC, BPS, BABCP. Supervisor.

 Exeter Family Friendly

-Trainee Counselling Psychologist individual telephone supervision - £40
+60 minute trainee individual telephone/video supervision - £40

 The decision to start therapy is the first step in a very important journey.
 Please feel free to contact me to discuss what kind of support you are looking for.
 If I am not able to answer your call/email, I will get back to you as soon as possible.